 Sometimes you crave something simple from your mom’s kitchen.
 Salmon patties were a staple in our household when we were growing up.
 I didn’t like them that much, but covered in ketchup, they weren’t too bad, plus there was always a bowl of mac and cheese as a consolation prize for having to eat fish.

-Somehow Mom’s salmon patties came up in a conversation with my older brother, and now I can’t stop thinking about them.
+Somehow Mom’s salmon patties came up in a conversation with one of my older brothers, and now I can’t stop thinking about them.

 I send a text to my younger brother because he makes them for his kids.
 Are there onions in them, I ask?
 The answer is no — and he won’t stray from the original because he makes them to remind his kids of their grandma.

 I make them to remember her, too.
-And they’re just fine without ketchup, but they do make me crave mac & cheese.
+And they’re just fine without ketchup, but they do make me crave mac and cheese.

 Mom’s Salmon Patties